Here’s How Much Money Cruise Ships Make Off Every Passenger (Infographic)

 You are also bombarded with sales messages while on board.
 Art auctions, spa specials, and slot tournaments are just a few of the things that cruise lines pitch to passengers.

-We just dug through the financial reports of one of the world’s biggest cruise lines — Royal Caribbean — to give you a better idea of exactly how much money people spend on a cruise ship and how much profit the cruise line makes off its passengers.
+That why we just dug through the financial reports of one of the world’s biggest cruise companies — Royal Caribbean Group.
+We wanted to give you a better idea of exactly how much money people spend on a cruise ship and how much profit the cruise company makes when it comes to each individual passenger.

 How Much Passengers Spend Per Person

-When it comes to cruise lines, the numbers are astonishing.
-Royal Caribbean and its subsidiary cruise lines carried nearly 6.1 million passengers on its ships located around the globe.
-In total, those passengers spent nearly $9.5 billion during the course of 2018.
+In 2023, Royal Caribbean and its cruise lines carried 7.65 million passengers on its ships located around the globe.
+In total, those passengers generated $13.9 billion in revenue during the course of the year.

-In other words, for every passenger Royal Caribbean carried, the average passenger spent $1,560 with the cruise line last year.
+In other words, for every passenger Royal Caribbean carried, the average passenger spent $1,818 with the company last year.
 This figure includes everything from cabin fares to buying drinks to souvenirs in the gift shop.
-(Note that is doesn’t include things like taxes and port fees that are passed along.)

 Now, it goes without saying that all that money being spent on cruising doesn’t make it to the bottom line as profit.
 After all, cruise lines run major expenses, starting with the cost of the ship itself.
 Then there is the cost of all its employees, food, and even fuel to get the ship moving.
 That’s to say nothing of expenses like marketing and commissions to travel agents.

-Royal Caribbean identifies numerous different groups of expenses in its financial statements:
+Royal Caribbean Group identifies numerous different groups of expenses in its financial statements, presented below in their own words:

 Our cruise operating expenses are comprised of the following: